auth0/docs/articles/extensions/github-deploy.md

 ### Deploy database connection scripts

 In order to start deploying database connection scripts, first you have to create a directory under `database-connections`.
-The name of the directory should match __exactly__ the name of your [database connection](${uiURL}/#/connections/database) in Auth0.
+The name of the directory must match __exactly__ the name of your [database connection](${uiURL}/#/connections/database) in Auth0.
 Of course you can create as many directories as your database connections.

 Under the created directory, create one file for every script you want to use.
 The allowed scripts are: